 The Bitnation project is an example of this, which intends to create a decentralized, borderless state-equivalent, issuing blockchain marriages, birth certificates, refugee emergency IDs, and launching a blockchain-based notary.
 Real-world states are beginning to investigate the potential benefits of blockchain governance as well — In July 2018, the Spanish ruling party proposed that blockchain technology be incorporated into Spain’s governance structure at virtually every level.

-Dig Deeper: Blockchain in Government: 9 Possible Use Cases
+Dig Deeper: Blockchain for Government: 9 Possible Use Cases

 Data interoperability is the biggest issue that faces the healthcare industry.
 Data released by Black Book Research demonstrates that 36% of healthcare professionals struggle with exchanging patient healthcare records between healthcare providers.
 The broad spectrum of electronic healthcare record providers and platforms and the disparity between the data standards used makes it impossible for meaningful patient data to be shared outside of siloed medical data platforms.